dkomics/ilri-africa-cdc-training/bacteria-wgs/bacteria-wgs.md

 ## Introduction
 *E. coli* are ubiquitous bacteria found in the environment including the gut of humans and other animals and consists of numerous types and strains.
 Most types of *E. coli* are normal inhabitants of the gut of animals and do not cause diseases.
 However, some of the strains of *E. coli* have acquired genes that enable them to cause disease.
 These strains are commonly associated with food poisoning leading to diarrhoea and are referred to as diarrheagenic *E. coli* (DEC).
-Transmission occurs primarily through contaminated food but can also accur via person-to-person transmission, animal contact and water.
+Transmission occurs primarily through contaminated food but can also occur via person-to-person transmission, animal contact and water.
 Shiga toxin-producing *E. coli* (STEC) serotype O157:H7 causes bloody diarrhoea and has previosuly been responsible for outbreaks worldwide.

 > **Note**